Creating a travel budget may not sound like the most exciting step in planning your next trip. However, it can be a beneficial process.

 Often forgotten while budgeting is what we call the “splurge budget.”

 Ah, the unpredictable.
-Part of traveling as a backpacker is being flexible enough to bounce back from the unexpected; this includes financially, too.
+Part of traveling as a backpacker is being flexible enough to bounce back from the unexpected, including financially.

 We usually make this portion of our budget larger than we ever believe we will need, but still within our means.